rdinch/MathResourceStudio-Help/docs/exercise-sets/Fractions/fractions-division.md

 When using denominators compatible with reduction - i.e. 4, 10, 12 - select Favor Reducible to favor the generation of reducible fractions when possible.
 Denominators such as 3, 7, 11, etc. are not compatible with reduction so the Favor Reducible option has no effect.

+!!! note
-NOTE: When the Lowest Terms option is selected for the denominators, Favor Reducible is ignored.
+    When the Lowest Terms option is selected for the denominators, Favor Reducible is ignored.

 Enforce lowest terms